 Our approach to teaching is anchored in five elements: innovation, diversity, evidence-based practices, assessment, and technology.
-Through engagement with our programming, you have the opportunity to learn more about how people learn, explore evidence-based teaching strategies, develop pedagogical skills, and reflect on and document your teaching journey at Cornell.
+Through our programming, you have the opportunity to learn more about how people learn, explore evidence-based teaching strategies, develop pedagogical skills, and reflect on and document your teaching journey at Cornell.

 Developing Your Teaching Journey